Toronto constable who shot teen arrested for allegedly breaching bail conditions

-TORONTO — A Toronto police officer convicted of attempted murder in the fatal shooting of a teen on a streetcar four years ago has been charged with breaching his bail conditions.
+TORONTO — A Toronto police officer convicted of attempted murder in the fatal shooting of a teen on an empty streetcar four years ago was charged Wednesday with breaching his bail conditions.

 Ontario's police watchdog said Const.
-James Forcillo is accused of breaching the conditions related to his house arrest, but gave no other details about the case.
+James Forcillo — who has been on bail as he appeals his conviction — was accused of breaching the conditions related to his house arrest, but gave no other details about the case.

-Toronto police, who made the arrest, said the officer was set to appear in court Wednesday.
-Forcillo's lawyers could not immediately be reached for comment.
+Toronto police said Forcillo was charged with failing to comply with recognizance.
+Forcillo's lawyer, Peter Brauti, said a bail hearing on the new charge was put over to Friday.

 Forcillo had his bail conditions extended in late September, a day before he was set to appeal his conviction in the 2013 death of Sammy Yatim.